 This is the technical description of a DBT Translation table.
 If you want more general information about languages and template choices, please see the list of templates.

 Initially, the language table for braille translation is determined by the selected template, and may be changed using the Document / Translation Tables menu.
 Using those menus does not require use of the table designator.
 However, to switch to a different translation table partway through a file, one must enter a DBT code and the designator for the table to switch to.
 For switching secondary languages within a base language table, see the [lng~X] command.
 For switching from one base language to another, see the [lnb~...] command.

-The Hebrew/American Uncontracted tables support print-to-braille translation of Hebrew-language and English-language literary text, following the conventions used by the Jewish Braille Institute of America (JBI) in New York, New York. the print-to-braille translation supports the production of uncontracted Hebrew braille and contracted or uncontracted English braille following American standards.
+The Hebrew/American (Uncontracted) tables support print-to-braille translation of Hebrew-language and English-language literary text, following the conventions used by the Jewish Braille Institute of America (JBI) in New York City, New York.
+The print-to-braille translation supports the production of uncontracted Hebrew braille and contracted or uncontracted English braille following American standards.

 These tables support some secondary languages as well.

 The American Computer Braille Code (CBC) is also supported.

 DBT shows the Hebrew characters in print.
 Do not attempt to edit print Hebrew text inside DBT.

 The Hebrew/American translation tables support a number of variations to determine which signs are shown in braille.